The special character of our school is the commitment to see children build their lives on the foundation (Cornerstone) which is Christ.

 - We act as a continuum and extension of the teaching provided in Christian homes.

 - We provide an environment where children, parents and teachers can experience Godly relationships, showing the character of Christ in love, discipline, respect, honour and trust, and witness an exemplary demonstration of Biblical truths in the lives of others.

-Each term has a specific devotional theme which runs throughout the curriculum but links specifically into a certain part of the learning for the day.
-These are also linked into the school values, e.g.:
+Each term has a specific devotional theme which is not only focused on during morning devotions but runs throughout the curriculum and is linked to the school values, e.g.:

 - God is sovereign - Respect

 - God is creator - Diligence